SC grants 5-day bail to journalist to visit ailing mother in Kerala | Law-Order

 The Supreme Court Monday granted 5-day interim bail to journalist Siddique Kappan, arrested on his way to Hathras where a young Dalit woman had died after being allegedly gang-raped, to visit his ailing mother.

+"We, accordingly, permit the prisoner - Siddique Kappan to go to Kerala for a period of five days only for the purpose of seeing his ailing mother.

-The bench, also comprising Justices A S Bopanna and V Ramasubramanian, said that Kappan will not meet members of the public except his relatives and doctors concerned.
+"He shall not meet the members of the public.
+He will be entitled to meet his relatives and doctors and anybody else in connection with his mother's health," the bench said.

-It said he will be escorted by a team of Uttar Pradesh police officers and police in Kerala will cooperate with them.
+The bench, also comprising Justices A S Bopanna and V Ramasubramanian, said that Kappan would be escorted by a UP police team and the Kerala police would co-operate with the UP police in the matter.

+"It shall be the responsibility of the UP Police to ensure that the prisoner - Siddique Kappan travel to and from his mother's house.

+"The police may guard the house from outside, but shall not go inside the house, when the prisoner- Siddique Kappan visits his mother," the bench said.

 Senior advocate Kapil Sibal, appearing for Kerala Union of Working Journalists (KUWJ), stated that Kappan's mother could not talk on video conference and the doctors have said she might live only for two or three more days.